Conscience USA

 Guest

 The Guests in the park can live out a true Western experience with no restrictions and no effects on their real life.
 They could rob a bank, join the desperados, become a sheriff, or save innocent people.
 It is an escape from the everyday world they live in.
-For the players of the Guests, their experience will be either a descent into villainy or an ascent into heroism, whatever is decided in-game.
+For the players of the Guests, their experience will be either a descent into villainy or an ascent into heroism, the path they take is decided in-game.
 They can also choose a different path every day; plot loops only last one day, so the next day guests will find a new blank canvas for them to play in.

 Host